Prospective and New Students

 Can I waive/decline The College of Idaho insurance?

 The college requires that every student is insured which is why all students are pre-enrolled in the college health insurance plan.
 If you have health insurance coverage through your parents, you may waive the insurance before the "Census Date," which is the tenth day of each term, to avoid additional cost.
 You will only need to do this once per academic year.
 For Health Insurance Information on Policies go to Consolidated Health Plans for The College of Idaho Students.
-See the Business Office for the correct form.
+See the Business Office if you have other questions.

 I do not have sufficient health insurance coverage and will need to purchase insurance.
 Can my financial aid cover the cost of the College's plan?